Enter Dollar-Cost Averaging…

-So – with a twice monthly pay schedule in place, I now had to change my direct deposit allotments as well.
+With a twice-monthly pay schedule in place, I now had to change my direct deposit allotments as well.
 If I had allotted $300 per month to my ESPP, I now had to change my allotment to $150 so each draw would now equal $300 for the month.
-If not, I would continue to get $300 per PAYCHECK in turn purchasing $600 a month in my airlines stock…even at a 10% discount that thought was unappealing.
-So I went through and changed all of my direct deposits and automatic withdraws to meet the new pay structure.
+If not, I would continue to get $300 per PAYCHECK, in turn, purchasing $600 a month in my airlines stock…even at a 10% discount that thought was unappealing.
+So I went through and changed all of my direct deposits and automatically withdraws to meet the new pay structure.
 Done?
-No… The transition was anything but seamless and had me dodging curve balls for the next few months.
+No… The transition was anything but seamless and had me dodging curveballs for the next few months.
 Here is how it all went down…

 1. Somehow, something glitched in payroll and they deposited the leftover savings to one of my accounts but not the one I had allocated it to.

 2. Then, something went wrong with my ESPP and they didn’t deposit anything!
 When I called to inquire the lady couldn’t figure out why it hadn’t been deposited but assured me the next month it would…um, so yeah, I missed out on a whole month of contributions.